 • A drizzle of olive oil

-• Enough pain or gram flour to bring the mixture together, around 3 tbsp
+• Enough plain or gram flour to bring the mixture together, around 3 tbsp

 • Salt and pepper